Ironhead Special Tools

 Starting with a cardboard template, take a piece of steel and cut out the shape needed.
 The "V" needs to be big enough to clear the crank pin.
 You can find 1/2" round stock at hardware stores and home improvement stores.

-After the flywheel assembly is rebuilt, it needs to be trued before being reinstalled in the cases.
+After rebuilding an Ironhead flywheel assembly, it needs to be trued before being reinstalled in the cases.
 For this, you'll need either a lathe or a flywheel truing stand.
 A $900 truing stand is a nice luxury, but homemade units work just as well.

 Sprocket Shaft Bearing Puller

-This is my version of the 96015-52 Harley sprocket-shaft bearing tool.
-I took a piece of 2" metal tubing and cut it in half, then welded on washers and a 7/16" SAE nut on the top.
-This was used to remove the inner sprocket shaft bearing on my 1965 XLCH.
+This tool was fabricated by cutting a piece of 2" metal tubing in half, then welded on flat washers and a 7/16" SAE nut on the top.

 Pinion Shaft Honing/Lapping Tool